engineyard/ey-docs/pages/beta-rubinius-environment-with-cloud-trial.md

 3. On the Environment, click Edit Environment.
 4. On the Edit the Environment page, set the Runtime to Rubinius 2.0.0 (1.8) (beta).
 5. Click Update Environment.
-6. On the Environment page, click !Update.
+6. On the Environment page, click !Apply.
     This reboots the Rubinius environment, changing the Runtime to Rubinus.

 <h2 id="topic4"> What next? </h2>